matilore/metrics_dashboard/README.md

 ### Technical Considerations

 - _I LEFT THE .ENV FILE IN THIS SPECIFIC CASE IN ORDER TO ALLOW THE EASY INSTALL AND USE BY THE REVIEWERS WITHOUT THE NECESSITY OF USING THIRD PARTIES SECRETS MANAGEMENT TOOLS_
+- _THE GET QUERY FETCHES THE 1ST DOCUMENT IN THE COLLECTION, THE SEED FILE WILL GENERATE EACH TIME IS RUNNED A NEW DOCUMENT IN USERMETRICS COLLECTION => IF DATA VARIES FROM 1 ACCESS TO ANOTHER IS BECAUSE IN THE MEANTIME THE SEED SCRIPT HAS BEEN RUNNED AT LEAST ONCE_
 - I decided to use npm workspaces in order to make easier and elegant the install and execution of the 2 different packages.
 - I used a different file structure between api and client because the nature of React make personally easier to manage and segment files per feature and not so much by functionality.
 In the API you will find main folder encapsuling services, models... in react you could find a datamodel inside the Dashboard main folder.
 Styles components also appear in different folder hierarchy based on the specificity of its use.
 - I tested few components in the client but i deprioritized the testing of the api.